-The clutch switch is an integral part of the left hand handlebar switch housing.
-If the clutch switch requires replacement, the left hand handlebar switch housing and clutch switch assembly must be replaced.
+The clutch switch is an integral part of the left hand switch cube.
+If the clutch switch requires replacement, the left hand switch cube and clutch switch assembly must be replaced.

 Clutch Fluid Level Inspection

 Before starting work, ensure the motorcycle is stabilised and adequately supported.
 This will help prevent it from falling and causing injury to the operator or damage to the motorcycle.